 Around Santa Cruz lie the Bolivian tropical lowlands, holding a unique and fascinating history and precious heritage.
 In the province of Chiquitos, the vast, sparsely populated tropical area northeast of Santa Cruz, we encounter the finest examples of religious architecture in the country.

-Six delightful Jesuit Missions, all of them UNESCO World Heritage Sites, are true Colonial jewels and a testimony of the Spaniards’ obsession to convert the Native people to Catholicism.
+Six delightful Jesuit Missions, all of them UNESCO World Heritage Sites, are true Colonial jewels and a testimony of the Spaniards’ obsession to convert the indigenous people to Catholicism.
 They are the finest example of colonial religious art in the country, magnificent and grand yet intimate and personal works of art featuring massive hand-carved wooden altars often covered in gold, wall paintings, wooden pulpits, and impressive wooden columns.

 We visit the Jesuit Museum and Workshop before returning to Santa Cruz.
 In the late afternoon, we board a short flight to Cochabamba.